awsdocs/amazon-sagemaker-developer-guide/doc_source/API_CreatePresignedNotebookInstanceUrl.md

 # CreatePresignedNotebookInstanceUrl<a name="API_CreatePresignedNotebookInstanceUrl"></a>

-Returns a URL that you can use to connect to the Juypter server from a notebook instance\.
+Returns a URL that you can use to connect to the Jupyter server from a notebook instance\.
 In the Amazon SageMaker console, when you choose `Open` next to a notebook instance, Amazon SageMaker opens a new tab showing the Jupyter server home page from the notebook instance\.
 The console uses this API to get the URL and show the page\.

 ## Request Syntax<a name="API_CreatePresignedNotebookInstanceUrl_RequestSyntax"></a>